zilishen/documentation/content/nms/installation/add-license.md

 ---
 title: "Add a License"
-description: "This topic explains how to add licenses for NGINX Management Suite modules, including Instance Manager and API Connectivity Manager."
+description: "Learn how to license NGINX Management Suite using a JWT or S/MIME license, explore the features accessible in licensed and unlicensed modes, and troubleshoot common issues associated with license upload and entitlement retrieval."
 date: 2021-12-21T12:00:00-07:00
 draft: false
 weight: 400